amin-nas/Sketch-to-Clickthrough-HTML/README.md

-> Tested with Sketch version 42
+> Tested with Sketch version 46

 # Sketch to Click-through HTML

-Convert your artboards into HTML pages.
+Create HTML pages with images of artboards, and add hotspots on top.

 ##### Installation